 Total Addressable Market (TAM) refers to the maximum size of the opportunity for a particular product or solution.
 In other words, if every single person who could potentially find value in a product or solution purchased/started using it (i.e. 100% market share), how big would that market be?

 TAM is not a measure of actual future customers or revenue as competitors and alternative solutions can address the TAM as well—but it gives stakeholders a sense of how large the total pie is before it gets divvied up among the company, its various competitors, and those potential customers who choose to sit on the sidelines and not use or purchase anything at all.

-How to calculate total addressable market
+How do you calculate total addressable market?

 The fundamental math equation for calculating TAM is a very simple multiplication problem: Average revenue per user (ARPU) times the total number of potential customers in the target market.
 ARPU is pretty straightforward and can be adjusted as part of the business planning process, but the second part of the equation is trickier.

 TAM = (ARPU * total potential customers in market)